-Please note that in case CentOS distribution the Lighttpd web server is available in the distribution packages after enabling the EPEL repository.

-Start Baculum as application using the lighttpd Web server:
+Please note that in case CentOS distribution the Lightpd web server is available in the distribution packages after enabling the EPEL repository.
+Start Baculum as application using the Lightpd Web server:

-service baculum-lighttpd start
+service baculum-api-lighttpd start

-2.3.7 Access to be be via sudo
+2.3.4 Access to be via sudo for Apache and Lighttpd

-Baculum requires access to Boonsole.
-To configure Boonsole sudo access we strongly recommend that you create a Baculum sudoers.d file, which should be in /etc/sudoers.d/baculum:
+Baculum API requires access to Boonsole and to Bacula JSON programs.
+To configure Boonsole sudo access and the Bacula JSON programs access there can use following entries in newly created Baculum sudoers.d file (usually in path /etc/sudoers.d/baculum):